 After that brief sojourn into the past, Indiana Jones and The Last Crusade finds us joining adult Indiana a couple of years after the events of Raiders.
 He’s back working as a professor when businessman Walter Donovan (Julian Glover) informs him that Indiana’s semi-estranged father, Henry, Sr. (Sean Connery), is missing.
 The elder Jones had been on the track of the fabled Holy Grail.
 So now Indiana’s on the track of the Holy Grail, along with Henry’s colleague, Dr. Elsa Schneider (Alison Doody).
 Adventure and excitement ensue.

 I think it’s no spoiler to say that the Joneses are reunited–all the promotional material shows them together, for one thing.
 In addition, why would you cast Harrison Ford and Sean Connery in a movie together if not to have them play off each other?
-It had been over 20 years since Connery, long been an action icon by this point, made his debut as the world’s most famous secret agent man, James Bond.
+It had been over 20 years since Connery made his debut as the world’s most famous secret agent man, James Bond.
 And like with Ford, Indiana Jones, of course, was the second massive franchise in which he starred.
-(Can’t remember what the other one was.)
+(Can’t remember what Ford’s other one was.)
 Obviously, you want them together.